sheharyaar/sherlock/README.md

 - [ ] Ptrace a child PID (running a command and tracing it)
 - [ ] Test various options of PID

+After the syscall tracer, I will work on add a debugger to Sherlock

 ### Resources